learning-zone/css-basics/README.md

 ## Q. ***What is the difference between padding and margin?***

 **1) Margin** is applied to the outside of you element hence effecting how far your element is away from other elements.
-**2) Padding** is applied to the inside of your element hence effecting how far your element's content is away from the border.
+**2) Padding** is applied to the inside of your element hence effecting how far your element\'s content is away from the border.

-Also, using margin will not affect your element's dimensions whereas padding will make your elements dimensions (set height + padding) so for example if you have a 100x100px div with a 5 px padding, your div will actually be 105x105px
+Also, using margin will not affect your element\'s dimensions whereas padding will make your elements dimensions (set height + padding) so for example if you have a 100x100px div with a 5 px padding, your div will actually be 105x105px

 <img src="assets/box-model.gif" alt="Box Model" />